syncfusion-content/winui-docs/winui/Date-Picker/Getting-Started.md

 * `NewDate` - Gets a date which is currently selected.
 * `Cancel` - Gets or sets whether to cancel the selected date value update.

-When today's date is added in `BlackOutDates` collection and if you enter any value in editor, by default today's date will be set as selected date resulting in application crash.
-You can prevent this by canceling the selected date change in `DateChanging` event.
+Users are restricted to select a blackout date from dropdown, but can be set through editor.
+As selecting a blackout date leads to crash, we can cancel the change using `DateChanging` event.

 N> `DateChanging` event is called before the `DateChanged` event when a date is selected.